egon1024/sensu-handler-pagerduty-alternative/README.md

 ### Status

 This field allows one to explicitly define the status of the check for the handler, overriding the value defined in the event.
-In the case of a `Warning` (1) or `Critical` (2), an incident will be triggered where as a value of `Ok` (0) will trigger a resolve of an incident.
+In the case of a `Warning` (1) or `Critical` (2), an incident will be triggered whereas a value of `Ok` (0) will trigger a resolve of an incident.
 If this field is not defined, the handler will read the value from the event data in the {check status} field.

 ### Details

 The function of this field is largely the driver for the creation of this module.
 The desire was to be able to provide a customized data structure to [PagerDuty](https://pagerduty.com/).
-This field supports a couple of options:
+This field supports several options:

   1. A normal string.
 Example: `This is some text that matters to me.`
-  2. A string that is JSON encoded (it will be decoded to be sent to [PagerDuty](https://pagerduty.com/).
+  2. A string that is JSON encoded (it will be decoded to be sent to [PagerDuty](https://pagerduty.com/) ).
 Example: `"{\"field\": \"value\", \"something\": \"else\"}"`
-  3. A super simplified template reference.
+  3. A very simplified template reference.
 Example: `"{{ .check.metadata.annotations }}"`

-Number 1 is as described, a simple string value.
-Number 2 is similar except that if the string value that is provided is a JSON encoded data structure, the handler will attempt to decode it and use the resulting data structure.
+Option 1 is as described, a simple string value.

+Option 2 is similar except that if the string value that is provided is a JSON encoded data structure, the handler will attempt to decode it and use the resulting data structure.

-Number 3 is a VERY simplified version of the templating employed by the [original handler](https://github.com/sensu/sensu-pagerduty-handler).
+Option 3 is a VERY simplified version of the templating employed by the [original handler](https://github.com/sensu/sensu-pagerduty-handler).
 This allows the value to contain a single reference to a field within the event data structure.

 ## Configuration

 ### Installation

-At this time, this plugin is NOT yet available as a Sensu asset.
+At this time, this plugin is NOT yet available as a [Sensu asset](https://docs.sensu.io/sensu-go/latest/plugins/assets/).
 It is recommended to be installed using a local virtualenv.

 ### Handler definition